The business benefits of great UX at your tech company

 UX design primes your product for further investment

-A sizeable chunk of my design services are spent on early-stage startups at the pre-seed or seed investment stage, so I know how crucial it is to cover every base early on.
+A sizeable chunk of my design services are spent on early-stage companies at the pre-seed or seed investment stage, so I know how crucial it is to cover every base early on.
 It’s not easy to make it (to say the bloody least!), but the businesses I have seen succeed have put great emphasis on expert UX input from an early stage.
 Only this approach can give a new product the best chance of attracting and retaining users, selling products and ultimately convincing investors that it is worth their time, effort and money for the future.

 What it all boils down to is providing a solution to a problem for your customers.
-If your app does that with great UX, happy days, but if it doesn’t, there won’t be many happy business days ahead, that’s for sure.
+If your product does that with great UX, happy days, but if it doesn’t, there won’t be many happy business days ahead, that’s for sure.

 A carefully constructed UX design won’t leave your early-adopters stranded because it will consider their emotional responses to experiences and facilitate their logical responses to in-app processes, such as making a purchase.